Tips to Reduce Waste:

 - Request aluminum foil when taking leftovers. (also no plastic bag, or cutlery please) You don’t have to be the crazy girl with your own Tupperware.
 Simply ask what kind of containers they use, if it’s plastic or styrofoam, request aluminum foil instead.
 I’ve never been to a restaurant that didn’t have aluminum foil on hand.
 This helps in two ways.
 It reduces plastic waste and it signifies to the restaurant that customers aren’t satisfied with plastic or styrofoam take-a-way containers.

-- Reusable water bottle., I don’t think this needs much explanation as I’ve beaten this topic to death.
+- Reusable water bottle.
+(I LOVE this bottle and straw attachment lid) I don’t think this needs much explanation as I’ve beaten this topic to death.
 I will say though if you’re flying, a lot of places in the airport won’t refill your bottle for you.
 The places that generally will are sit down restaurants and bars.
 As long as you’re ordering from them and they want a tip, they’ll almost always refill it for you.

 - Recycle Recycle Recycle.
 We have a bin for almost everything and try to use the trash bin as little as possible.
 We also have a recycle bin upstairs.
 I feel like it’s easy to forget to recycle shampoo bottles and face cream jars because you’re in the bathroom so adding a second recycle bin near your bathroom, closet, laundry room, etc will help a lot.
 Make it easy to recycle and not annoying and you’re much more likely to do it.
 Also, make it a reward!
 You don’t get to go to Target unless you’re recycling something!
 They have bins for plastic bags, cardboard, batteries, CFL bulbs, etc. So I always reward myself with a Target run only if I have something to recycle!

-- (edit) Bring your own flip flops to get a pedicure.
+- Bring your own flip flops to get a pedicure.
 Those foam sandals are totally worthless.
 They are single use in every sense of the word and will take upwards of 1000 years to biodegrade.
-Plan ahead and bring your own flip-flops to leave the salon in.
+Plan ahead and bring your own flip-flops to leave the salon in. ( I keep a pair in my car!)

 So this post is just as much for me as it is for you.
 We need to try not to get down ourselves when we slip up.
 It’s important to just keep working on it and be proud of the impact we’re making.
 Continue to inspire others to join you- trust me y’all, it’s contagious.
 Know that life is about balance, you do what you can in every way you can so you can feel okay about your minor infractions.
 I’ll try not to beat myself up for eating a kind bar (wrapped in plastic) because I make a difference in so many other ways.